zouppen/virtaboksi/README.md

 The hardware is provided as source-available: The schematics and PCB layout are provided for reference only.
-The files can be freely distributed without limitations but no derivative works are allowed without the permission of copyright holders.
+The files can be freely distributed without limitations but no derivative works are allowed without a permission from the copyright holders.